farihaa1/typescript-assignment/readme.md

 **_Final Thoughts_**

-any provides maximum flexibility but sacrifices type safety, making it useful in quick-and-dirty situations or integrating external data. unknown is a safer alternative to any, enforcing type checks before performing operations on unknown data. never is used for functions or values that never return, representing unreachable code or errors.
+1.any provides maximum flexibility but sacrifices type safety, making it useful in quick-and-dirty situations or integrating external data.
+2.unknown is a safer alternative to any, enforcing type checks before performing operations on unknown data.
+3.never is used for functions or values that never return, representing unreachable code or errors.